 This hat is constructed in two pieces: a large crocheted rectangle and a small crocheted circle.

 The body of the hat is made from the rectangle, which you will use to create a tube shape.
 Then you gather the top of the tube, using the same type of stitch that you would use for basting only you want the sewing here to be permanent.

 Then you sew the small crocheted circle to the top to secure the gathers.
-This process has similarities to the technique of setting in a sleeve but is much easier.
+This process has similarities to the technique of setting in a sleeve but it is much easier.

 - Fiber: For best results, we recommend using wool yarn for this pattern.
-This is due to wool's resilience.
+This is due to the wool's resilience.
 When this stitch is crocheted in wool yarn, the result is a lovely, stretchy fabric, which is ideal for a warm hat such as this one.
 You're welcome to try the pattern using other fibers if you like, but the results could differ significantly.
 Please be warned that inelastic fibers such as cotton will require very careful sizing, and the resulting hat will not be as stretchy.

 - Colors: Choose any two colors of worsted weight yarn, color A and color B. We suggest using the two colors that best represent your favorite sports team, but really, you can use any two colors.
 Other good color choices: